This post is sponsored by the folks at Leatherman.

 Tip!
 What does TSA compliant mean?
 This means that the bag is compliant with the TSA’s 3-1-1 liquids rule, meaning that it’s a quart or litre in size, resealable, and clear.
 According to the TSA’s liquids rule, “You are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams and pastes through the checkpoint.
 These are limited to 3.4 ounces (100 milliliters) or less per item.
 This is also known as the 3-1-1 liquids rule.”
 Any liquids over 3.4 ounces need to be carried in checked baggage.

-We like the YAMIU toiletry bag.
+We like this clear toiletry bag two pack.
 It’s a quart sized, clear, waterproof, and resealable bag that’s TSA compliant with the 3-1-1 toiletries rule.
 This is a two-pack that comes with two sizes (only the smaller bag is suitable for TSA-compliant liquids).

 It’s lightweight and makes a mean cup of coffee.
 All you need is a few grounds and some hot water to make a hotel room or morning on the go suddenly more bearable.
 If you’re a tea drinker, you can get the tea filter instead.